gridcoin-community/Gridcoin-Site/wiki/beacons.md

 Beacons are what tie a user to their work on BOINC.
 They are only required for solo crunching and have a fee of 0.5 GRC + transaction fees.
-To keep a beacon active, it must be renewed every 6 months
+To keep a beacon active, it must be renewed every 6 months.
+Beacons automatically renew if your wallet is open and unlocked for staking.

 See [the last step](/guides/earn-grc.htm "sitelink") of the solo crunching guide for the process of sending a beacon.
 Note that BOINC and the Gridcoin wallet